-The estimated premium income for the year was within £1 million of the business plan and, as previously indicated, whilst still negative, the actual rate change on renewed business was less than anticipated with both November and December renewals showing an increase in rate over the previous year.
+The estimated premium income for the year was within 2.5% of the business plan forecast and, as previously indicated, whilst still positive, the actual rate increase on renewed business was less than anticipated at 3% against an expected 3.7%.

-Overall the 2017 forecast result appears to be developing behind the business plan target but is currently still expected to be positive.
-There is, however, a significant element of 2017 business still exposed through into 2018 and it is hoped that the work on managing the attrition pays dividends over the next 24 months.
-The final result, however, will depend on how this develops.
+Overall, the 2018 forecast result is developing behind the business plan target and it might prove to be a struggle to produce a positive return.
+There is also a significant element of 2018 business still exposed throughout a large part of 2019 and it is hoped that this develops favourably over the next 24 months.

-Trading conditions for 2018
+Trading conditions for 2019